 The second biggest mistake is turning your about page into your autobiography detailing your life up until this point.
 The real purpose of the about page is the potential client.
 It has to be about them – more specifically, how you can help them and how they will benefit from working with you.
 Now don't get this wrong and think that you should completely forego information about yourself.

 In fact, the best about pages are a well-balanced mix between offering basic information about yourself and explaining what you do, written in way that shows potential clients why you are the perfect choice for their project.
 It should show them that you understand their biggest frustration when it comes to the particular service you're offering; and then it should present your service or product as the solution.
 Try to convince your visitors why they should do business with you.

 In a way, your about page is like a promotional landing page.
 It should engage your visitors to learn more while they are on your website.
 Don't expect your visitors to know where to go after your about page.
 You should guide them towards the most logical next step, which ideally is a conversion.

-What do you want them to do after reading about you?
+What do you want your audience to do after reading about you?
 Do you want them to visit your services or your portfolio page?
 Do you want them to book a free consultation call?
 Follow you on social media?
 Whatever your goal is, you can easily direct visitors to where you want them to go by adding a well-designed Call-to-Action button to the page about yourself.
 It's crucial to guide your visitors to the next step, otherwise you'll likely lose conversions.